juntagrico/juntagrico/docs/reference/settings.rst

 ASSIGNMENT_UNIT
 ^^^^^^^^^^^^^^^
-  The mode how assignments are counted: Valid values are EMTITY and HOURS.
+  The mode how assignments are counted: Valid values are ENTITY and HOURS.
 ENTITY the assignments are counted by occurrence, Hours the value of the assignments are counted by the actual time the user spent on a job.

   Type: String